Free-market roads: "Roads are often natural monopolies"

 In many parts of the world land use patterns mean that building two or more highways in parallel isn't practicable, thus making highways a natural monopoly.
 Kroeger claims, "This would result in an incredibly inefficient use of land resources."
 When there is only one highway connecting points A and B, the main advantage of privatization, competition, disappears.
 In the absence of regulation, a private highway could charge an exorbitant monopoly price, resulting in huge profit margins and few benefits for drivers.
 An initial franchise fee (in the case of franchised publicly owned roads) and/or savings of public capital costs, can offset the resulting monopoly profits in terms of societal costs, but there are distributional issues in that the income is spread over an entire region while the burden falls on a small subset of that region's population who actually need to use the road.
 Also, it is difficult to predict the long term present value of a road.
 For example, the 407 ETR (an express toll highway near Toronto originally built with public funds) was leased for three billion CAD and was subsequently valued at nearly ten billion CAD.
 While alternate local roads and other forms of transportation may provide some competition, it is often impractical, especially for goods.

 A counter-argument is that while a lone highway connecting A to B may not have any other competition from other highways, it would still have to compete with trains, planes, and other roads.

 "Transaction costs can outweigh benefits"

 As with any transaction, there are transaction costs associated with charging for entry to roads.
 These include explicit costs like the building of toll booths and paying guards and other associated personnel, as well as implicit costs like wait times and mental processing costs.
-Especially for smaller roads these transaction costs would make privatisation undesirable, as it is unlikely for the benefits to outweigh the possible costs.
+Especially for smaller roads these transaction costs could make privatisation undesirable, as it may be unlikely for the benefits to outweigh the possible costs.